panichelpdesk/panichd/README.md

     `PanicHD\PanicHD\PanicHDServiceProvider::class,`

 ### Complete installation
-At this point, if you think you typed enough commands, the [web installer](#with-the-web-installer) comes to rescue you ;) But if you're a rough and experienced Laravel coder, please forget this and jump to [Complete installation with command line](#with-command-line-for-advanced-users) section.
+At this point, if you think you typed enough commands, the [web installer](#option-1-web-installer) comes to rescue you ;) But if you're a tough and experienced Laravel coder, please forget this and jump to [Complete installation with command line](#option-2-command-line-for-advanced-users) section.

-#### With the web installer
+#### Option 1: Web installer
 To access the web installer you just have to:

 1. Log in the Laravel app via web browser
 2. access URL http://your-laravel-app-URL/panichd
 3. Read and follow the installation steps

-#### With command line (for advanced users)
+#### Option 2: Command line (for advanced users)
 Create the attachments folders:
 1. Access "storage" folder inside Laravel root and create the subfolder:
 `panichd_attachments`